cartalyst/stripe/usage/api/exceptions.md

 }
 ```

-#### Stripe API Exceptions
+###### API Exceptions

+These exceptions will be thrown when something is wrong, like when a credit card with a bad number is submited, an expired credit card or even when Stripe.com itself has done something wrong.

-Here is the full list of all the exceptions that the Stripe API throws with a brief description:
+Here is the list of all the exceptions that the Stripe API throws with a brief description:

 Exception                                             | Description
 ----------------------------------------------------- | ------------------------